ufcg-lsd/saps-engine/docs/container-install.md

-# Install and configure Docker Container
+# Install and configure Docker

-SAPS componentes are deployed as Docker containers.
-Thus, before proper installing them, Docker needs to be installed in the virtual machines provisioned to run the SAPS service.

 To install Docker in a Debian based virtual machine, the following commands should be executed: